cschin2812/taskassignprogram/README.md

 #### Import using SSMS

-1. Open SSMS and connect to: `Server=.\SQLEXPRESS`（If you are using a different SQL Server instance name, please update the connection string in appsettings.json accordingly.）
+1. Open SSMS and connect to: `Server=.\SQLEXPRESS`
+   - If you are using a different SQL Server instance name, update the connection string in `appsettings.json`.
 2. Right-click **Databases** → **Import Data-tier Application**
 3. Select file: `Task Assign.bacpac`
 4. Database name: `Task Assign`
 5. Finish the import wizard

 ### Step D — Verify connection string